-&lt;sup>7There are two cases where an Identifier might not be unique.
+7There are two cases where an Identifier might not be unique.
 First, it is possible that an Ethernet interface manufacturer would have a manufacturing error causing more than one device to have a single Ethernet MAC Address.
 Second, a malicious adversary might be trying to impersonate another node.
 The second case is more likely than the first.
-Keeping the FQDN in the table and authenticating all the information before putting it into the table should resolve the issue.
+Keeping the FQDN in the table and authenticating all the information before putting it into the table helps mitigate this issue.